TypeFox/monaco-languageclient/README.md

   - [Troubleshooting](#troubleshooting)
   - [Licenses](#licenses)

+## Official Documentation

+Since `monaco-languageclient` version 10 we started to build an [official documentation](./docs/index.md).
+This will be continuously extended.

+### Migration Guide

+We added a [migration guide](./docs/migration.md) with the release of `monaco-languageclient` version `10`.

-## Changelogs, project history and compatibility
+## Changelogs, current versions and compatibility table

 CHANGELOGs for each project are available from the linked location: